eco-trip/DataElaboration/README.md

 # DataElaboration

-Data Elaboration Service as AWS Lambda with Docker container
+Data Elaboration Service as AWS Lambda with Docker container triggered by Cron

 ## Local development